Support critical habitat protections for bull trout in Washington. Among other things, bull trout need very clean and cold water to survive.

 In the late 1990s, bull trout were listed under the Endangered Species Act.
 Although they are healthy and abundant in some watersheds, including the Skagit and other north Puget Sound rivers, in many areas of the Northwest they are threatened with extinction.

 - Portions of the bull trout’s historic range that are not currently occupied, have sporadic records, or have low densities must be protected to ensure full recovery, especially resident populations and aquatic habitat that connects core habitat areas.

 - Federal and other public lands provide key habitat for bull trout and should be included in the critical habitat designation.

-- Currently, the bull trout is occupying only half of its historic range.
+- Currently, the bull trout is occupying half of its historic range.
 The new proposal would designate 23,000 miles of streams and 533,000 acres of lakes and reservoirs as critical habitat in the greater Northwest, including many streams around the Puget Sound and Clark Fork River Basin.
 This would more than quadruple their current protected habitat.
 Additionally, 1,000 miles of marine shoreline in Washington would be included under the new protection.